First created: 3/12/2011, referencing FixParts version 0.7.0; last Web page update: 4/14/2022, referencing FixParts version 1.0.9

 I do not recommend using FixParts for routine partitioning tasks such as deleting partitions, changing the active/bootable flag, or changing type codes.
 Although the program can do these things, these features are provided as conveniences when repairing more serious problems.
 The reason to not use FixParts for such routine tasks is that FixParts is not shy about making changes to partition numbering that might require changing the /etc/fstab file or boot loader configuration.
 Making such changes is a small price to pay if you've got a real problem with your disk, but it's an undesirable nuisance if your disk's data structures are legal.
 Thus, I recommend using fdisk, parted, GParted, or some other tool for routine partitioning tasks.

 You can obtain FixParts from its download page on SourceForge.
-You'll find binary packages for RPM (used by Fedora, Red Hat, Mandriva, OpenSUSE, and several others), Debian packages (used by Debian, Ubuntu, and several others), Mac OS X, and Windows.
+You'll find binary packages for RPM (used by Fedora, Red Hat, Mandriva, OpenSUSE, and several others), Debian packages (used by Debian, Ubuntu, and several others), macOS, and Windows.
 The source code is part of the main GPT fdisk source package in the main download directory.

 Once you've downloaded the binary file, you can install it.
-In Linux and OS X, double-clicking the file will usually launch an installer.
-In Windows, you should extract the fixparts.exe binary and install it somewhere on your path or use it directly, as described in the README.Windows file.
+In Linux and macOS, double-clicking the file will usually launch an installer.
+In Windows, you should extract the fixparts32.exe or fixparts64.exe binary (for IA32/x86 or AMD64/x86-64 systems, respectively) and install it somewhere on your path or use it directly, as described in the README.Windows file.
 FreeBSD users will have to compile the software manually or install it via ports.

 Before you launch FixParts, I strongly recommend you back up your current partition table, even if it's badly damaged.
 In Linux, you can use sfdisk to do this job: